ManuelBehrendt/Mera.jl/docs/src/02_hydro_Load_Selections.md

 ### Use notation in physical units
-In the following example the ranges are given in units "kpc", relative to the box corner [0., 0., 0.] (default):
+In the following example the ranges are given in unit "kpc", relative to the box corner [0., 0., 0.] (default):

 ```julia